learnk8s/learnk8s.io/src/advancedKubectl/content.md

-If you work with Kubernetes, you use kubectl.
+If you work with Kubernetes, you must use kubectl.
 And you probably use it *a lot*.
-Whenever you spend a lot of time working with a tool, it is worth to get to know it very well and learn to use it as efficiently as possible.
+Whenever you spend a lot of time working with a tool, it is worth to get to know it very well and learn how to use it efficiently.

-This article contains a set of tips and tricks to make boost your kubectl productivity.
+This article contains a set of tips and tricks to help you boosting your kubectl productivity.
 At the same time, this article also aims at deepening your understanding of how various aspects of Kubernetes work.

 The goal of this article is not only to make your daily work with Kubernetes more efficient, but also more enjoyable!

 ## Understanding kubectl

-Before learning how to use kubectl more efficiently, you should have a basic understanding of what it actually is.
+Before learning how to use kubectl more efficiently, you should have a basic understanding of what it is and how it works.

 From a user's point of view, kubectl your cockpit to control Kubernetes.
 It allows you to perform every possible Kubernetes operation.